hardiksurana/Stock-Market-Analysis/README.md

 # Stock-Market-Analysis
-This is a node application to help analyze historical stock data using MongoDB.
+This is a Node application using ExpressJS web framework to help analyze historical stock data using MongoDB.
-Part of DBMS Lab Course Mini-Project (UE15CS256)
+Implemented as a part of Database Management Systems (DBMS) Course Mini-Project (UE15CS256)

 To run the application:
 1. Clone the repository.